Giuiba/fundamentals-of-astrodynamics/README.md

 It’s a great pleasure to release the codes from my book on GitHub.
 Over the years, I’ve received many requests for this, and now seems like the right time to do it!
 A few important notes:

 ## License
-This code is released under the [MIT License](./LICENSE).
-You are free to use, modify, and distribute it under the terms of this license.
+This code is released under the [GNU Affero General Public License v3.0](./LICENSE).
+You are free to use, modify, and distribute it under the terms of this license, provided that any modifications or derivative works are also made available under the same license.

 ## Code Availability and Testing